likornguth/OpenGL_MeshViewer/README.md

-**Note: in order to get any points for this assignment, your submitted code should be compilable and able to run.**

 In this assignment, using the sample code in the `glsl_examples/` directory and the provided skeleton code in `mesh_view_phong/`, you will write a simple OpenGL-based mesh viewer.
 The viewer should be able to accept a list of models as command line arguments and display them next to each other by correctly scaling and translating them.
 Each model should be shaded with the Blinn-Phong model (as described in the textbook), with the lighting computations done in the fragment shader.
 Running the `mesh_view_phong` executable with the following arguments should display the models in this configuration:

 ```